mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/02/sail-sharp.md

 In the [`Dockerfile`](https://github.com/mathieu-benoit/cartservice/blob/main/Dockerfile) you will see best practices to optimize the size of your images, the time of build, and make the final image more secure.
 Here are some examples:
 - Multi-stage build to distinguish intermediary build images versus the final image
-- `alpine`-based image to reduce the size, surface of attack, etc. of the final image
+- `alpine`-based image to reduce the size and surface of attack of the final image
 - Unit tests run during the `docker build` command to make sure we have rapid feedback on them
 - `dotnet restore` is in a different step/layer than `dotnet publish` to optimize build time by reusing cache when possible
-- The size of the .NET package is reduce at the bare minimu with those options `-p:PublishSingleFile=true -r linux-musl-x64 --self-contained true -p:PublishTrimmed=True -p:TrimMode=Link -c release`
+- The size of the .NET package is reduce at the bare minimum with those options `-p:PublishSingleFile=true -r linux-musl-x64 --self-contained true -p:PublishTrimmed=True -p:TrimMode=Link -c release`
 - `grpc-health-probe` binary should be embedded into your image, that will allow to implement `livenessProbe` and `readinessProbe` properly in your Kubernetes manifest later.
 - The final container image built is unprivilege thanks to few features enabled in the `Dockerfile`: `EXPOSE 7070`, `ENV ASPNETCORE_URLS=http://*:7070`, `USER 1000` and `ENV COMPlus_EnableDiagnostics=0`.
 - Being up-to-date with new container base images versions could be tough but very important, so I'm using [`dependabot`](https://github.com/mathieu-benoit/cartservice/blob/main/.github/dependabot.yml) to help me with this.